Wilhelm Schepmann: Peacetime political and SA career

 Following the Nazi seizure of power, Schepmann was appointed police president of Dortmund in February 1933.
 At the parliamentary election of November 1933, he became a Reichstag deputy from electoral constituency 18 (Westphalia South).
 He remained in the Reichstag until the fall of the Nazi regime, switching to constituency 28 (Dresden–Bautzen) at the March 1936 election.
 In October 1933, he was named the special plenipotentiary of the SA Supreme Leadership to the Province of Westphalia.
 In December, he also received a parallel appointment to the states of Lippe and Schaumburg Lippe.
 On 15 March 1934, he became the commander of SA-Obergruppe X, in charge of the two SA-Gruppen "Niederrhein" and "Westphalia".

 Schepmann survived the SA purge known as the Night of the Long Knives (30 June to 2 July 1934) when many of the senior SA commanders were killed.
 When the SA Obergruppen were disbanded, he was transferred to the command of SA-Gruppe "Sachsen" on 10 July 1934 to succeed SA-Gruppenführer Hans Hayn who had been murdered during the purge.
 The Gauleiter of Gau Westphalia-South, Josef Wagner, brought Schepmann up on charges before the Supreme Party Court.
-He was charged with involvement in planning the purported SA coup that served as the pretense for the purge, but was exonerated on 10 April 1935 and retained his SA command in Saxony until August of 1943.
+He was charged with involvement in planning the purported SA coup that served as the pretense for the purge, but was exonerated on 10 April 1935 and retained his SA command in Saxony until August 1943.
 On 30 March 1936, Schepmann was given the additional government position of acting Kreishauptmann (district captain) of the Kreishauptmannschaft Dresden-Bautzen and received the permanent appointment on 1 June.
 On 1 January 1939, his title was changed to Regierungspräsident and he continued to lead the district government until August 1943.
 On 9 November 1936, he was promoted to SA-Obergruppenführer.